Meet the opposition: Norwich City

-As Swansea City prepare to take on Norwich City at Carrow Road, we take a closer look at the Canaries.
+As Swansea City prepare to welcome Championship leaders Norwich City to the Liberty Stadium this Saturday (3pm), we take a closer look at the men from Carrow Road.

 What’s their story?

-Falling to the third tier in 2009 for the first time in nearly 50 years, the Canaries clinched successive promotions under Paul Lambert, narrowly edging the Swans in the hunt for automatic promotion in 2010-11.
+After dropping into the third tier in 2009 – the first time they had been outside the top two divisions since 1960 – Norwich clinched back-to-back promotions under Paul Lambert, pipping the Swans to the Championship’s top two in 2010-11.

 How’s their form?